 call dbms_stats.set_table_prefs('database_name', 'table_name', 'granularity', 'APPROX_GLOBAL AND PARTITION');

 - Use large table sampling with caution.
-If large table sampling is enabled, the number of histogram samples in earlier versions becomes excessively large, potentially leading to counterproductive results.
-Large table sampling is suitable only for collecting basic statistics and not histograms.
+If you enable large table sampling, the number of histogram samples in earlier versions becomes excessively large, which may result in counterproductive effects.
+Enabling sampling is suitable only for collecting basic statistics and not histograms.

--- 1. Specify to collect no histograms for all columns:
+-- 1. Specify that no histograms be collected for all columns:

 call dbms_stats.set_table_prefs('database_name', 'table_name', 'method_opt', 'for all columns size 1');